-Seahawks John Schneider gives updates on where things stand with Frank Clark, Bobby Wagner and Doug Baldwin
+GM John Schneider updates where things stand with Frank Clark, Bobby Wagner, Doug Baldwin

 Schneider said negotiating directly with a player presents some unique variables but said every negotiation has its own challenge.

 With Wilson done, the Seahawks will now turn their full attention to the draft.
-But expect talks to heat up with Wagner and probably Reed in the spring and summertime, with Seattle ideally getting any deals done in their more traditional timeframe of around the time that training camp begins.
+But expect talks to heat up with Wagner and probably Reed in the spring and summertime, with Seattle ideally getting any deals done in their more traditional time frame of around the time that training camp begins.

 NO DECISION YET ON OPTION FOR IFEDI